-- The Epimanikia (΄Επιμάνικια, Cuffs).
-The Epimanikia (cuffs) are put on next, first the right hand with special prayers addressing the Lord’s strength and greatness to overthrow adversaries which comes from Exodus 15:6-7.
-These cuffs are also like pieces of armor to strengthen the wrists for battle.
+- The Epimanikia (΄Επιμάνικια, Cuffs): The Epimanikia (cuffs) are put on next, first the right hand with special prayers addressing the Lord’s strength and greatness to overthrow adversaries which comes from Exodus 15:6-7.
+The cuffs are like pieces of armor that strengthen the wrists for battle, a battle against evil.
 After the right cuff is fastened, the priest then fastens the left cuff.
-The prayer for the left cuff in the Greek Orthodox tradition comes from Psalm 118 (119):73 which acknowledge that the Lord made him in His image and likeness and the priest prays that he will be enlightened to properly serve him.
+The prayer for the left cuff in the Greek Orthodox tradition comes from Psalm 118 (119):73 which acknowledges that the Lord made him in His image and likeness and the priest prays that he will be enlightened to properly serve him.
+It is through the hands of the Priest that the Lord leads the faithful toward their Salvation through the Sacraments of the Church.

 - The Epigonation (‘Επιγονάτιον, Shield, A Symbol of elevation).
 If the Priest holds an ecclesiastical office and is entitled to wear the Epigonation, he puts this vestment piece on next.
 According to the Greek Orthodox tradition, when he puts this piece on, he says a prayer that is based on Psalm 44(45):3-4 which speaks of girding the sword at your thigh, bowstrings prevailing in justice and righteousness.
 This vestment piece is referred to as representing the Sword of the Holy Spirit.
 Again, very much the image of a warrior, fighting the Good Fight, in the Church Militant (the Church in the world) that continually works at helping the faithful toward salvation.

 - The Phelonion (Φελόνιον, Chasuble).
 The Phelonion is the last vestment piece the priest puts on.
 This is the beautiful, long flowing garment that covers all the other vestment pieces.
 Likened to the the glory of the Kingdom of God, the glory of the Lord covering and protecting His flock from dangers through the Sacraments of the Church, the Priest says a prayer as he puts the Phelonion on that comes from Psalm 131(132):9 which acknowledges that the priest is clothed in the righteousness of the Lord and he (the priest) is joyfully thankful to be allowed to serve the Lord in this way.